-Your sales team is your greatest asset, but how much of their day is spent on tasks that don't involve actually selling?
-Researching leads, logging activities, and sending follow-ups are necessary but time-consuming.
+Your sales team is your greatest asset, but how much of their day is spent on tasks that don't actually involve selling?
+All that time researching leads, logging activities, and sending follow-ups is necessary, but it's not closing deals.
 What if you could give them a co-pilot to handle the repetitive work?
-That’s the core idea behind ai prospecting.
-It’s not about replacing your reps; it’s about equipping them with smart technology that automates the tedious parts of the job.
-This frees them up to be more strategic, personal, and effective in their outreach, allowing them to focus on what they do best: building relationships and driving revenue.
+That’s the core idea behind AI prospecting.
+It’s not about replacing your reps; it’s about equipping them with smart technology that automates the tedious parts of the job, freeing them to focus on what they do best: building relationships and driving revenue.

 Key Takeaways